 What is the Deadline to Pursue Economic Damages in Florida?

 There are strict deadlines to bring lawsuits in Florida.
 These deadlines are referred to as statutes of limitation.
 The time limit to sue for personal injury cases is generally four years from the date of your accident.
 The time limit is two years for medical malpractice and wrongful death cases.

 What if the Insurance Companies Try To Blame Me for an Accident?

 Florida is a comparative fault state.
 Injury victims can recover damages even if they contributed to their injuries.
 However, these rules will reduce the victim’s damages to account for their share of blame.
 And if your portion of responsibility exceeds 50%, you’re unable to recover compensation from another party.

 Comparative fault can diminish the amount you take home for your economic damages.
 If you contributed to your accident or failed to mitigate your damages, you will likely not receive the full value of your claim.
 A personal injury attorney can help you challenge any accusations that you caused the accident.

 Contact a Miami Personal Injury Attorney for Help

 The best way to determine the value of your economic damages is through a free consultation with a Miami personal injury attorney.
 Your attorney can help you calculate your losses and pursue the full amount of your damages.
 They can also consult with leading experts to help evaluate your future economic losses.

 Working with an attorney is the best way to ensure you receive everything you deserve for your injury claim.
-Our personal injury lawyers at Shaked Law Firm, P.A. offer a free consultation, so give us a call at (305) 937-0191, or contact our law office in Miami, FL, online to submit your case.
+Our personal injury lawyers at Shaked Law Personal Injury Lawyers, P.A. offer a free consultation, so give us a call at (305) 937-0191, or contact our law office in Miami, FL, online to submit your case.